nawabahmadreshi/documentation/pages/third-party-integrations/salesforce.md

 {% image src="/img/pages/third-party-integrations/responsys/failure-result.png" center 2-thirds alt='Could not set up deep linking' %}

-We will help you set up one of the following four methods:
+We will help you set up one of the following methods:

 If you use unique key/value data as deep link values: